slbailey/Retrovue/docs/contracts/SourceContract.md

 ## Purpose

 This document provides an overview of all Source domain testing contracts.
 Individual Source operations are covered by specific behavioral contracts that define exact CLI syntax, safety expectations, and data effects.
+All source operations must use importers that implement the BaseImporter interface correctly.

 ---